pilotmoon/PopClip-Extensions/README.md

 Documentation and extensions were created by Nick Moore except where stated.
 Contributor credits are are shown in the readme file of each individual extension.

+## Third Party Repos

+Andy Guzman is maintaining a set of [Markdown Extensions for PopClip](https://github.com/andyguzman/PopClippins) and [Lucifr](https://github.com/lucifr/PopClip-Extensions) has published a collection too.

 ## Disclaimer

 These instructions are desiged to help a technically competent person to create their own PopClip extension.
 Please note that user-created extensions are not an officially supported part of PopClip.
 You need to be comfortable with creating and editing plist files, scripts, and so on.